Skip to content

 Closures

 Closures can be marshaled to Java methods.
 Similar to the CClosure type in C code, Java-GI offers a JavaClosure.
-You can create a JavaClosure for a lambda fuction or a java.lang.reflect.Method and then pass it to native code (for example, the last two parameters of GObject.bindPropertyFull()).
+You can create a JavaClosure for a lambda fuction, functional interface or java.lang.reflect.Method, and then pass it to native code (for example, the last two parameters of GObject.bindPropertyFull()).

-Be aware that the Java lambda or method references that is wrapped in a JavaClosure must have the correct signature, or else the application will fail at runtime.
+Be aware that a Java lambda or method reference that is wrapped in a JavaClosure must have the correct type signature, or else the application will fail at runtime.
 Closures cannot be type-checked by the compiler!

 Registering a new type